Samsung unwraps latest Galaxy rival to iPhone

 “Samsung must make the most of a 4-5 month window of opportunity with the Galaxy SIII before Apple changes the game once more with its next generation iPhone,” said Geoff Blaber, analyst at CCS Insight.

-“Supported by an eye-watering marketing spend aligned to Samsung’s Olympics sponsorship, this is going to be the biggest non-Apple smartphone launch ever seen.”

-The new Galaxy will be powered by Samsung’s quad-core microprocessor, which the company hopes will also be used in handsets made by Nokia, HTC and Motorola, as well as Apple, its biggest customer for components.
+The new Galaxy will be powered by Samsung’s quad-core microprocessor, which the company hopes will also be used in handsets made by HTC (2498.TW) and Motorola (MMI.N), as well as Apple, its biggest customer for components.

 Apple and Samsung’s near duopoly in high-end smartphones was not expected to come under threat this year or next.

+Samsung shares hit a lifetime high after its first-quarter results, pushing its market value to $190 billion, 11 times that of Japanese rival Sony (6758.T), though still only a third of Apple‘s, the world’s most valuable company.

-Nokia, whose shares are at a 15-year low is betting on a tie-up with Microsoft to revive its fortunes in the lucrative smartphone market.
-It said last month it would make a first-half loss as it struggles to revamp its product line.
+In stark contrast shares in Nokia, whose betting on a tie-up with Microsoft (MSFT.O) to revive its fortunes in the lucrative smartphone market, are at a 15-year low.
+Nokia said last month it would make a first-half loss as it struggles to revamp its product line.

-Technology research firm Ovum said in a note on Thursday it expected Microsoft to establish its Windows Phone as a relevant smartphone platform by 2017.

 At its annual meeting on Thursday, Nokia’s chairman-designate defended the group’s turnaround strategy to investors losing patience with its efforts to catch up.